manute/booking-insights/README.md

 # booking-insights-
 ### This is a challenge for an event - not for a real use-case
-### It is an DDD training challenge, not a pure DDD on my side and some funcs todo better
+### It is an DDD training challenge, with caveats due to the lang and my thoughts:
+  - I am not doibg a pure DDD as in golang you can skip some of the verbosisty of some aspects of that i.e Java (it does not make any sense all thte folders/subfolders here)
+  - The domain and infrastructure are the main folders for the internal's app
+  - infrastructure/ for all the external connections, in this case http, but it also could have DB, events, etc
+  - domain/ for the model that the ubuquitous lang decided internally, in this case mine :)

 Represents the booking's insights for an apartnmnet.
 The goal is to make better decisions for renting the apartament.